 Driven by the Office of the Attorney General, the program gained tremendous momentum and today is operational across 94% of the state.

-Since more than half of the counties in South Dakota are considered very rural, expanding the South Dakota 24/7 Sobriety Project with twice daily testing posed challenges.
+Since more than half of the counties in South Dakota are considered very rural, expanding the South Dakota 24/7 Sobriety Project with twice-daily testing posed challenges.
 Long decided that SCRAM Continuous Alcohol Monitoring® (SCRAM CAM®) would solve the issues of long distances or unusual work schedules that could hinder participants’ test taking.
 “Because SCRAM tests offenders remotely— and every half hour around the clock—we saw it as an excellent addition to our program,” says Long.

 Long secured a grant from NHTSA to purchase 100 SCRAM CAM Bracelets for the program.
 “SCRAM fills a huge need in our program,” he notes.
 “For people who live really a challenging distance from a test site, we can put a bracelet on them and that saves a lot of headaches, time, and gas.”

 Two bills, one in 2007 and one in 2008, created a statewide 24/7 Sobriety Program and approved funding for staffing and equipment.
 With this funding—and fueled through word of mouth—the program continued its explosive growth across the state.
 Long used revenue from the program to purchase nearly 700 SCRAM bracelets over the period.
-In addition, some of the program revenue established an indigent fund to offset costs for those unable to pay the daily monitoring fees and testing costs.
+In addition, some of the program revenue established an indigent fund to offset costs to those unable to pay the daily monitoring fees and testing costs.

 The Brookings Institution explains the initiative, “In one program, called 24/7 Sobriety, individuals arrested for or convicted of alcohol-involved offenses, for whom sobriety is a condition of release, must submit to breathalyzer tests twice per day or wear a continuous alcohol monitoring bracelet.
 (The high-tech bracelets are particularly efficient because they do not require coming into a testing center or hiring staff to conduct the tests.)
 If individuals test positive for alcohol use (or skip a test), they receive a short, immediate jail sentence of just one or two days.”